RageAgainstTheAssembly/EPML-ITMO/docs/report.md

-# HW 2
+# HW 3

 ## 1. Overview

-The point of HW 2 is setting DVC-based data and model versioning + reproducibility.
+The point of HW 3 is setting up MLFlow-based logging and experiment tracking for our existing project.
-Also, from HW 1 we inherit:
+Also, from previous stages we inherit:

 - Cookiecutter for the overall template
 - Poetry for dependencies, convenient setup with pyproject